-Capital, RWA and capital ratios are calculated using OSFI's CAR guideline and the Leverage ratio is calculated using OSFI's LR guideline.
+Capital, RWA, and capital ratios are calculated using OSFI's CAR guideline and the Leverage ratio is calculated using OSFI's LR guideline.
 Both the CAR guideline and LR guideline are based on the Basel III framework.
-The results for the year ended October 31, 2023 reflect our adoption of the revised CAR and LR guidelines that came into effect in Q2 2023 as part of OSFI's implementation of the Basel III reforms.
+The results for the year ended October 31, 2023 reflect our adoption of the revised CAR and LR guidelines that came into effect in the second quarter of 2023, as further updated on October 20, 2023 as part of OSFI's implementation of the Basel III reforms.
+The results for the year ended October 31, 2024 also reflect our adoption of the revised market risk and CVA frameworks that came into effect on November 1, 2023.

 TLAC available and TLAC ratios are calculated using OSFI's TLAC guideline.
 The TLAC standard is applied at the resolution entity level which for us is deemed to be Royal Bank of Canada and its subsidiaries.
 A resolution entity and its subsidiaries are collectively called a resolution group.
-The TLAC ratio and TLAC leverage ratio are calculated using the TLAC available as a percentage of total RWA and burgers or processor.
-(2) leverage exposure, respectively.
+The TLAC ratio and TLAC leverage ratio are calculated using the TLAC available as a percentage of total RWA and leverage exposure, respectively.